phpMv/ubiquity/docs/scaffolding/crud.rst

 Customization
 -------------
-Create again a CrudController from the admin interface:
+Create again a ResourceCrudController from the admin interface:

 .. image:: /_static/images/crud/createCrudForm2.png